RWS/studio-api-docs/apiconcepts/filetypesupport/loading_and_saving_the_settings_native.md

-Loading and Saving the Settings
+# Loading and Saving the Settings
-===

-In this chapter, you will learn how to implement the class that is actually responsible for physically storing the plug-in settings and for loading them.
-The settings are physically stored in an **.sdlproj* or in an **.sdltpl* file, which are both XML compliant.
+Implement a class to store and load plug-in settings.
+Settings store in **.sdlproj* or **.sdltpl* files, both XML-compliant.

-**.sdlproj* files are automatically created for each document that is opened for translation/editing in Var:ProductName or for each project that is created in the application.
-These files contain project-specific information such as the translation memories/termbases used for a project as well as any other project-specific settings, which can also include plug-in settings.
-An **.sdltpl* file is a project template, which users can create to streamline project creation.
+**.sdlproj* files automatically generate when a document opens for translation/editing in Var:ProductName or when a user creates a project.
+These files contain project-specific information, including translation memories, termbases, and plug-in settings.
+An **.sdltpl* file serves as a project template that streamlines project creation.

-Within an **.sdlproj* or **.sdltpl* file the settings bundle node used by our implementation would look, for example, as shown below:
+Within an **.sdlproj* or **.sdltpl* file, the settings bundle node appears as follows:

 # [Xml](#tab/tabid-1)

 ```xml
 <SettingsGroup Id="Length Check XML v 1.0.0.0">
   <Setting Id="Enable">True</Setting>